-All exams will be open notes, and open book.
+All exams will be open notes, and open book (except the alternate final which is for those with excessive absences)

 2. Classwork

 There will be approximately 12 short class assignments (contained in the workbook) to help you practice, learn, and better understand statistical skills.
 Most of these assignments will be graded.
 There are no make-ups.
 If you are absent from class without an excuse you will get a grade of zero.
 Classwork counts approximately 20% of your class grade.
 You can earn a total of approximately 36 points towards your final grade by completing correctly these assignments.